Undergraduate Degree Program for Materials Science and Engineering

 Materials Science and Engineering by the Numbers

 Starting salaries of B.S.
-Materials Science and Engineering graduates (for 2019):
+Materials Science and Engineering graduates (three-year average):

-Post-graduate plans for materials science and engineer graduates at the time of graduation (2019):
+Post-graduate plans for materials science and engineer graduates at the time of graduation (three-year average):

 - Employed 24% 24%